How I Proved Myself for a Promotion

 Emilie: Amazing, Michelle.
 You should feel so proud, boss!
 What are you striving towards now?

-Michelle: It’s funny, because now a different lesson from Bossed Up Bootcamp has become even more important in my new role: mindfulness.
+Michelle: It’s funny, because now a different lesson from Bossed Up Bootcamp has become even more important in my new role: mindfully pursuing more work-life balance.
 It’s essential!
-I’m focused on exceeding expectations without overworking myself into the ground.
-I’m really ready to own it in this career and make time for family, friends, loved ones, and staying balanced.
+I’m focused on exceeding expectations without overworking myself.
+I’m ready to own it in this career and make time for family, friends, loved ones, and staying balanced.

 Emilie: Like a boss!